tranhelen/tranhelen/_posts/2017-03-06-theobviousquestion.md

 It's hard to say.
 I only know what it's like to be me.
 However, seeing an incompetent man hold a higher position than me with more status and power is more common than not.
 It's hard not to be bitter and remain positive on a day-to-day basis.

 You hear the word, '_merit_,' and it just doesn't mean anything to you anymore.
 Some people are not promoted on merit.
 It would hurt less if people, male and female, didn't hold so tightly to the ideal of meritocracy.
-It's laughable to believe in a meritocracy whilst also asserting yourself the more logical gender.
+It's laughable to believe in a meritocracy whilst also asserting yourself the more 'logical' gender.

-Another thing that makes this hard is that there's simply more.
+Another thing that makes this hard is that there's simply more men.
 There are more so they'll likely get promoted more.
 Not every woman will want the same upwards career trajectory into management or leadership, however, if we don't promote women into leadership or _push them_ even, it perpetuates the problem.

 **[Q]** ...